mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![Logged in "Manage Booking" page](loggedin)

 ![gif of me logging in?? record it??](/img/sunburnt-country/qantas_login.gif)

 ## Step 5: Crimes(?)

-It worked.

 ![Passenger name, FF number, Flight destination and times screenshot](/img/sunburnt-country/sdff.png) *"Welcome, Mr. Abbott".
 How long I'd waited to hear those words.*

 ### Denial
-//probably remove this whole stages of grief thing fam _"Surely this can't be happening.
+_"Surely this can't be happening.
 SURELY anyone who saw that Instagram post couldn't be looking at this page with me right now."_

 ### Anger
-_"Why the HECK are there so many versions of Minecraft for Windows 10, why the hEcK are there MineCoins™ this isn't the future Hatsune Miku wanted."_
+_"Why the hEcK are there so many versions of Minecraft for Windows 10, why the hEcK are there MineCoins™ this isn't the future Hatsune Miku wanted."_

 ### Bargaining
 _"Maybe this page doesn't have anything interesting in it."_

-Awwww suuuuuurely it's not thaaaaat bad.
+Suuuuuurely it's not thaaaaat bad.

-I mean sure I can see all this flight info, but it doesn't look _that_ secret.
-Name, flight takeoff/landing times, all boring.
-Hmm, frequent flyer number tho.
+I mean sure I can see all this flight info, but it doesn't look _that_ secret.The Frequent flyer number tho.
 Maybe that's a lil bit secret?

 It said the flight had been booked by a travel agent, so some information would be missing.

 But that's not _that_ bad.
 Right?

 ### Depression
+_"Oh, it doesn't have anything juicy.
+Aw, I was kinda excited."_

-I clicked around and scrolled a considerable length, but still didn't find anything secret-looking.
+I clicked around and scrolled a considerable length, but still didn't find anything secret-looking for my efforts.

 At the very end, in what was a somewhat surreal experience, I was farewelled by an ad telling me (Tony Abbott?) to rent a car in Melbourne.